yaydede/toolbox/YA_TextBook.md

 There are two simple methods to overcome imbalance data in classification problems: oversampling and undersampling, both of which are used to adjust the class distribution in a data set.
 While oversampling simply randomly replicates the minority class, undersampling randomly selects a subset of majority class and reduces the overall sample size.
 Thus, it can discard useful data.

 There are also more complex oversampling techniques, including the creation of artificial data points.
-The most common technique is known as `SMOTE`, Synthetic Minority Oversampling Technique [Chawla et al.](https://jair.org/index.php/jair/article/view/10302) [-@Chawla_2002.
+The most common technique is known as `SMOTE`, [Synthetic Minority Oversampling Technique](https://jair.org/index.php/jair/article/view/10302) [-@Chawla_2002].
 This method generates synthetic data based on the feature space similarities between existing minority instances.
 In order to create a synthetic instance, it finds the k-nearest neighbors of each minority instance, randomly selects one of them, and then calculate linear interpolations to produce a new minority instance in the neighborhood.

 The other methods is the adaptive synthetic sampling approach (`ADASYN`), which builds on the methodology of `SMOTE`, by shifting the importance of the classification boundary to those minority classes.